On SL(3,$\mathbb C$)-representations of the Whitehead link group: Hyperbolic geometry of the Whitehead Link Complement

 \subsection{The ideal octahedron}

-The hyperbolic structure of $W$ can be explicitely described by considering an ideal regular octahedron (Figure \ref{fig-WL}) together with identifications of its faces by hyperbolic isometries.
+It is a well-known fact that $W$ carries a (unique) complete hyperbolic structure (we refer to \cite{Thu} for more details).
+This structure can be explicitly described by considering an ideal regular octahedron in the real hyperbolic $3$-space ( see Figure \ref{fig-WL}), together with identifications of its faces by isometries.
 We refer the reader to Section 3.3 of \cite{Thu}, or to Example 1 in \cite{Wiel} for details.
 We briefly recall here the description of this structure which is given in \cite{Wiel}.
-We will keep the notation used there.

 We denote by $\mathcal{O}$ the ideal octahedron of which vertices are given, in the upper half-space model of $\HtR$ by